 and integral-equation formulations of electromagnetism for Casimir forces, thermal radiation, and other applications.
 Office:

-→David Liu (xdavidliu ατ gmail døt com) is a third-year graduate student in physics at MIT, who received B.S. degrees in physics and economics from Rutgers.
+→David Liu (xdavidliu ατ gmail døt com) is a graduate student in physics at MIT, who received B.S. degrees in physics and economics from Rutgers.
 He is working on projects involving optimization-based transformation optics and nonlinear solvers for laser modes.
 Office: 8-309, x4-0338.

 ←Owen Miller (odmiller